Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 Overview

 Sites represent the physical buildings and locations in your portfolio.
 Every account and meter in Nectar is associated with a site, and sites are the primary way you organize and monitor your utility data.
 Think of a site as a pin on a map — it’s your headquarters, a warehouse, a retail store, or a hospital.
-By grouping all your utility data under sites, you get a clear picture of each location’s energy consumption, data completeness, and connection health.Finding and filtering sites
+By grouping all your utility data under sites, you get a clear picture of each location’s energy consumption, data completeness, and connection health.Viewing your sites

 |---|---|